BabarBaig/wk12-react-intro/README.md

 # wk12-react-intro

-Use React.js.
+Use React.js functionality.
 Use setState, object deconstruction, and string interpolation to create a string displayed in the browser.

 ## Credit